-I prefer clumpy granola over loose, but when for whatever reason I’m stuck with a lot of loose granola, I use it in these cookies.
+I prefer clumpy granola over loose, so when for whatever reason I’m stuck with a lot of loose granola, I use it in Granola Chocolate Chip Cookies.

-The original recipe is from Cascadian Farm and uses their maple brown sugar flavored granola cereal, but you can make the cookies with any granola.
-You can also make the cookies any size or shape.
+The original recipe came from the back of a box of maple & brown sugar flavored granola cereal, but you can make the cookies with any flavor granola and in any size of shape.
 Lately, I’ve been pressing the dough into a big rectangle, freezing it, cutting it into squares and making large and small square(ish) shaped cookies.

 Don’t ask me why.
 I guess I’m just bored with round cookies lately.